rerun-modules/rundeck-admin/README.md

     URL=http://localhost:4440
     EOF

-Here's an example showing `project-list` using input from the answers file:
+Here's `project-list` using the user,password and url info from the answer file:

     $ rerun --answers creds rundeck-admin:project-list
     examples